pythonbrad/afrim/README.md

 ### Our sponsors

-we are open for sponsorships.
+We are open for sponsorships.
 Fell free contact us at hello@fodydev.org